Frequently asked questions

 Since 2017, Universities Australia has:

-In early 2019, UA partnered with Our Watch and the Victorian Government to develop a whole-of-institution approach to stop violence before it starts.
+In early 2019, Universities Australia partnered with Our Watch and the Victorian Government to develop a whole-of-institution approach to stop violence before it starts.
 Called Educating for Equality, this project examines all aspects of how a university operates, including research, teaching, student life and community activities.
 The model has been piloted and refined with four universities (Monash, La Trobe, Southern Cross and Western Sydney).
 A comprehensive set of resources and tools developed as part of the project – including an implementation guide, key messages and training – will be provided to the sector in March 2021.